cgcardona/superabundance.xyz/README.md

 ![TellUrStori](./assets/tellurstori-logo.png)

 At Super Abundance, we believe that a symbiotic relationship between AI, nanotechnology, and decentralized systems will transition humanity from an era of scarcity to one of abundance, longevity, and planetary stewardship.
-By funding, building, and accelerating this technological singularity, we ensure that these breakthroughs serve all of humanity and lead to a golden age of prosperity, knowledge, and exploration.
+By building and accelerating this technological singularity, we ensure that these breakthroughs serve all of humanity and lead to a golden age of prosperity, knowledge, and exploration.

 ![TellUrStori](./assets/tellurstori2.webp)